 - The Alien Enemies Act, which authorized the President to apprehend and deport resident aliens if their home countries were at war with the United States (remains in-tact today)

-- The Sedition Act, making it a crime to publish “false, scandalous, and malicious writing” against the government or certain officials.
-This Act also had an expatriation, which was the day before President Adams’ term ended on March 3, 1801.
+- The Sedition Act made it a crime to publish “false, scandalous, and malicious writing” against the government or certain officials.
+This Act also had an expatriation the day before President Adams’ term ended on March 3, 1801.

-These acts would be important in the 1800 election, as the Republicans saw Adams’ foreign policy too favorable to Britain, opposed new taxes to pay for the Quasi-War, which was an undeclared war fought mostly at sea between the US and the French Republic starting in 1798, and feared that the new army called up for the conflict would oppress the people.
-They attacked the Alien and Sedition Acts as violations of states rights and the Constitution.
+These acts would be important in the 1800 election, as the Republicans saw Adams’ foreign policy too favorable to Britain and opposed new taxes to pay for the Quasi-War, which was an undeclared war fought mostly at sea between the U.S. and the French Republic starting in 1798, and feared that the new army called up for the conflict would oppress the people.
+They attacked the Alien and Sedition Acts as violations of states’ rights and the Constitution.

 Meanwhile, Adams was also being attacked by “High Federalists” aligned with Alexander Hamilton, who thought Adams to be too moderate for the party.
-Hamilton even hatched a plan that would have elected Adams running mate Charles Pinckney as President, but after the Democratic-Republicans obtained and published a 54-page scathing letter against Adams by Hamilton, his efforts were damaged, as well as his and Adams political future.
+Hamilton even hatched a plan that would have elected Adams’ running mate Charles Pinckney as President.
+Still, after the Democratic-Republicans obtained and published a 54-page scathing letter against Adams by Hamilton, his efforts were damaged, as well as his and Adams’ political future.
 Ultimately it also hurt the Federalist Party as a whole.

-The campaign saw both sides seeking any advantage they could, including changing the process of selecting electors in several states.
+The campaign saw both sides seeking any advantage, including changing the selection process of electors in several states.
 Republican state legislators in Georgia, for instance, replaced the popular vote with selection by the state legislature.
 Federalists did the same in Massachusetts and New Hampshire.
 Meanwhile, Virginia switched from electoral districts to winner take all.

-At the time, each state chose its own election day between April and October.
-After the long-fought campaign, that some even thought would rip apart the country, South Carolina wrapped up the voting and chose eight Republicans to the Electoral College, breaking a 65-65 national split, and giving Jefferson and Burr the winning votes.
+At the time, each state chose its election day between April and October.
+After the long-fought campaign that some thought would rip apart the country, South Carolina gathered the voting.
+She chose eight Republicans for the Electoral College, breaking a 65-65 national split and giving Jefferson and Burr the winning votes.

 Flaw in the Constitution Exposed:

 This put the election in the hands of the House of Representatives.
-Law stipulated though that the outgoing House, at the time still controlled by Federalists, would be the deciders, with each state casting one vote.
+Law stipulated that the outgoing House, still controlled by Federalists, would be the deciders, with each state casting one vote.
 New terms for both the House and President began in early March.

 Vermont was a wash.
 Evenly split, the state representatives cast a blank ballot.
 This left things to Maryland, which had five Federalist and three Republican representatives.
 However, they too were split in their vote between Burr and Jefferson, resulting in another blank ballot being cast.

-This went on for seven days that February, with the House casting a total of 35 ballots, and Jefferson receiving only eight of the 9 states needed each time.
-Finally on February 17, Federalist James Bayard of Delaware, along with his party allies in Maryland and Vermont, all cast blank ballots, resulting in both states selecting Jefferson, giving him 10 states and the office of President of the United States.
-The final vote was Jefferson 10, Burr four and two with no result.
+This went on for seven days that February, with the House casting 35 ballots and Jefferson receiving only eight of the nine states needed each time.
+Finally, on February 17, Federalist James Bayard of Delaware, along with his party allies in Maryland and Vermont, all cast blank ballots, resulting in both states selecting Jefferson, giving him ten states and the office of President of the United States.
+The final vote was Jefferson ten, Burr four, and two with no result.

 Correcting the Flaw

-After the debacles in 1796, and 1800, in December of 1803, Congress proposed the Twelfth Amendment (XII) to the U.S. Constitution, in which each elector must cast distinct votes for President and Vice President, instead of the two votes for President.
-This put in place measures that lessened the chance of an opposing party in the Vice Presidents position.
+After the debacles in 1796, and 1800, in December of 1803, Congress proposed the Twelfth Amendment (XII) to the U.S. Constitution, in which each elector must cast distinct votes for President and Vice President instead of two votes for President.
+This put in place measures that lessened the chance of an opposing party in the Vice Presidents’ position.
 It kept the clause forbidding an elector from voting for both candidates of a presidential ticket if both candidates are from the elector’s state.
-It also made sure that anyone ineligible to be President could not be Vice President either.
-The Amendment was ratified by the states in 1804.
+It also ensured that anyone ineligible to be President could not be Vice President either.
+The states ratified the Amendment in 1804.

 The amendment did not change the composition of the Electoral College, but it did adjust the procedures for ties that go to the House.
 If a majority of Electoral College votes is not reached for President, the House of Representatives chooses the President.
 The amendment requires the House to choose from the three highest receivers of electoral votes.
 It also stipulates that the Senate, in the case of a tie, chooses the Vice President.
 That choice is limited to candidates with the two highest electoral votes.
-If multiple individuals are tied for second place, the Senate may consider all of them, in addition to the candidate with the highest amount of votes.
-The amendment also introduced a requirement of two-thirds of the Senate to conduct the tie-breaking vote, and that a majority of the whole in the Senate be required to make the choice.
+If multiple individuals are tied for second place, the Senate may consider all of them, in addition to the candidate with the highest votes.
+The amendment also introduced a requirement of two-thirds of the Senate to conduct the tie-breaking vote and that a majority of the Senate be required to make a choice.

-This system of election is still in place today in the United States, therefore it is still possible to have a Presidential candidate not reach the number of Electoral College votes needed, therefore sending the decision for President to the House of Representatives, and the decision for Vice President to the Senate.
+This system of election is still in place today in the United States.
+Therefore it is still possible to have a Presidential candidate not reach the number of Electoral College votes needed, sending the decision for President to the House of Representatives and vice president to the Senate.

-In fact, there has been one other election since the Twelfth Amendment where the House of Representatives was the deciding body for President of the United States.
+There has been one other election since the Twelfth Amendment, where the House of Representatives was the deciding body for the President of the United States.
 Although it wasn’t a tie, in the election of 1824 between John Quincy Adams, President John Adams son, and Andrew Jackson, neither candidate reached the majority of the electoral vote.
 It was also the only election where the candidate with the most electoral votes did not become President.

-Andrew Jackson, while not reaching a majority of the Electoral College votes, did have more votes than Adams, however, the House of Representatives wound up choosing Adams in February of 1825.
-Both candidates had run under the Democratic-Republican party ticket, since the Federalists had dissolved in previous years, heavily damaged by the election of 1800.
-However, the Republican party had separated into four groups, each with their own candidate.
-In later years, the group led by Andrew Jackson would become the Democratic Party, while groups led by John Quincy Adams and Henry Clay would become the National Republican Party, followed by the Whig Party.
+While not reaching a majority of the Electoral College votes, Andrew Jackson did have more votes than Adams.
+However, the House of Representatives chose Adams in February of 1825.
+Both candidates had run under the Democratic-Republican party ticket since the Federalists had dissolved in previous years, heavily damaged by the election of 1800.
+However, the Republican party had separated into four groups, each with its own candidate.
+In later years, the group led by Andrew Jackson would become the Democratic Party.
+In contrast, groups led by John Quincy Adams and Henry Clay would become the National Republican Party, followed by the Whig Party.